phanhieeus/BrainScore/GETTING_STARTED.md

 1. Logs Directory (`logs/`):
    * Structure: `logs/brainscore/version_X/`
    * New version created for each run
-   * Contains metrics for both current and future predictions:
+   * Contains metrics for future predictions:
-     - Loss: Total loss combining current and future predictions
+     - Loss: Total loss for future predictions
      - MSE: For each score (ADAS11, ADAS13, MMSE)
      - MAE: For each score
      - R² Score: For each score